platformsh/platformsh-docs/sites/friday/src/administration/billing/monitor-billing.md

 You may want to increase your billing alert threshold after receiving an email notification.
-However, if the new threshold is reached later on the same day, **you won't get notified until the following day**, when the invoice estimate is computed again.
+However, if the new threshold is reached later on the same day, **you won't get notified until the following day**, when the current month estimate is computed again.
 {{% /note %}}

 To set a billing alert on your organization: